jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 `source` is a source for `line` and `name_base` debugging information.

-`brick_type` is `terminal` or `nonterminal` or nil indicating, respectively, that the isym is a brick terminal, a brick nonterminal, or a mortar symbol.
+`semantics` is true
+if there are semantics for isym
+(that is, if it is a "brick" symbol) and false otherwise
+(in which case it is a "mortar" symbol).
 For a brick,
 `xsym` is the corresponding external symbol, and